SolsticeProjekt/minimal-wat2wasm-in-browser/README.md

-The minimum necessary to compile wat to wasm in a browser.
+The minimum necessary to compile the webassembly text format to its binary equivalent in a browser.